Meet Brett Hatfield | Tampa Wedding Videographer & Filmmaker

 And the energy around you on your wedding day matters even more.

-Why hire Hatfield Productions as your Tampa wedding videographer?:
+Why Hire Hatfield Productions as Your Tampa Wedding Videographer?

 Couples who want a wedding film that feels honest and timeless — not trendy and disposable — tend to connect with this approach.

 I film weddings throughout Tampa, Clearwater, St. Petersburg, Sarasota, Naples, and across Florida’s Gulf Coast.
-I also travel regularly for destination weddings throughout the United States and internationally.

 My Approach to Wedding Filmmaking

-After filming more than 700 weddings worldwide, I’ve learned that the most meaningful films are built from authentic vows, unscripted reactions, and the subtle moments that happen in between the big events.
-These details give a wedding film depth and emotional weight that lasts long after the day is over.
+After filming more than 700 weddings worldwide, I’ve learned that the most meaningful films are built from authentic vows, unscripted reactions, and the subtle moments that happen between the major events.

 My goal is to create films that feel cinematic without feeling artificial — stories that remain powerful decades from now because they reflect who you truly were at the beginning of your marriage.